elena563/mywebdev-portfolio/save the shark/README.md

 ## User Interface Preview

-1. Explore the user interface online by visiting the [Save the Shark website](insert-your-site-link).
+1. Explore the user interface online by clicking on the related button in the portfolio section of [my personal website](https://elenazen.it/).
 2. Navigate through different sections of the site to experience its implemented features.

 ## Code Exploration on GitHub